-Since the term “therapeutic grade” is not regulated by any independent group, what do I mean when I use the term?
-And what is the difference between the therapeutic grade essential oils provided by Young Living and other over-the-counter essential oils that claim to be “pure”?
+Since the term “therapeutic grade” is not regulated by any independent group, how do you know who to trust?
+People throw the word around all the time.
+And what is the difference between the oils produced by Young Living and what I call “junk food” essential oils that claim to be “pure”?

-The distinction is crucial, since 90% of the essential oils marketed today would not qualify.
-To start with, “therapeutic-grade” is not only an indication of purity; it also communicates efficacy.
-Young Living produces oils that have an unusually high concentration of therapeutic constituents.
+The distinction is crucial, since 90% of the essential oils marketed today would not qualify as pure.
+To start with, not only is purity important, so is efficacy.
+Young Living produces oils that have an unusually high concentration of important constituents.
 You can’t get that without the type of guarantee Young Living provides in the precise, detailed process the Seed to Seal process.

 “Pure frankincense is often extended with colorless, odorless, solvents such as diethylphthalate or dipropylene glycol…unfortunately, a large percentage of essential oils marketed in the United States fall in this adulterated category.
 When you understand the world of synthetic oils, as well as low-grade oils cut with synthetic chemicals, you realize why unsuspecting people with their untrained noses don’t know the difference…

-“Anyone venturing into the world of therapy using essential oils must use the purest quality oils available.
+“Anyone venturing into the world of serious essential oil usage must use the highest quality oils available.
 Inferior quality or adulterated oils most likely will not produce therapeutic results and could possibly be toxic.”

 In her book, Their Leaves for Healing: The Divine Gift of Plants That Heal, Elizabeth Flores writes that:

 90% of what is sold in the United States as ‘pure’ essential oil is fragrance-grade and diluted…These oils are found on the shelves of many health food stores and at online discount houses.

 When trying to decide which quality of oils to buy, these are some of the questions that need to be asked (taken from The Essential Oil Desk Reference):